 - 1 1/2 cups pecan halves

-Bake at 325 degrees for 55-65 minutes.
+- Bake at 325 degrees for 55-65 minutes.
 The pie should be deep golden brown, and the filling should be set.
 If the edges of the crust start to darken too much, you can cover them with foil for the last 15-20 minutes of baking.
-If you are using a shallow pie plate or the filling has come to the very top of your crust, you may want to put foil or a cookie sheet underneath to catch any spills.
+If you are using a shallow pie plate or the filling has come to the very top of your crust before baking, you may want to put foil or a cookie sheet underneath to catch any spills.